Calle Ugarte 403, Centro Historico, Arequipa, Peru

-Until 2008, there was no upscale hotel in central Arequipa and the Libertador on a nearby riverbank had the high-end market to itself.
-The new Casa Andina Private Collection hotel opens up another option and is the best bet for those who want to stroll around the historic district without getting in a taxi.
+Still the only upscale competitor to the revamped Libertador on a nearby riverbank, Casa Andina Private Collection hotel is the best bet for those who want to stroll around the historic district without getting in a taxi.

 Arequipa has long been popular with tourists, but has been a one–hotel town at the high end of the scale.
 While the new Arequipa version of Casa Andina's Private Collection branch has rather predictable chain hotel guest rooms, the suites and public areas are a different story and this is easily the best hotel in the central part of the city.
 English proficiency is quite good here and the staff works hard to deliver personalized service.

 As with many hotels in Peru, the public areas are housed in a restored historic building–three blocks from the central square—while most of the rooms are in an annex of new construction.
 The restaurant, bar, and courtyard are evocative areas, complete with original white stonework, thick columns, and stucco.

 Your included buffet breakfast is served under partial coverings in one of the two central courtyards, with portable heaters taking the chill off when needed.
 You can enjoy lunch or dinner inside at the more formal restaurant near the front.
 Unfortunately, this beautiful dining area has trouble coming anywhere close to full in a city with so many other options nearby.
 You can get a Pisco Sour mixed with flair in the pocket bar or enjoy drinks on a sofa in the adjoining courtyard lobby.